top1944/duckuments/docs/atoms_20_setup_and_demo/17_setup_duckiebot_c0wjd/2_2_1_wheel_calibration.md

 #### Step 7

-If the Duckiebot drifted to the left side of the tape, decrease the value of $t$, by running, for example:
+If the Duckiebot drifted to the left side of the tape, decrease the value of $r$, by running, for example:

     duckiebot $ rosservice call /![robot name]/inverse_kinematics_node/set_trim -- -0.1